umarkhtabte/wp-plugin-send-form-data-as-pdf-mail/README.md

 1. After activating the plugin, a new menu item will appear under the "Tools" menu in the WordPress admin dashboard.
 2. Click on the "User Form" menu item to access the form creation page.
-3. Fill in the form fields with the user's name, email, and message.
+3. Copy the Form Shortcode [user-pdf-form] and add where you want to show form.
 4. Submit the form to generate the PDF and send it via email or allow direct download.

 ## Configuration